Disbursement and refunds

 The refund process

-The refund process begins the following Monday after financial aid has paid to your eBill.
+The refund process begins the following Monday or Tuesday after financial aid has paid to your eBill.

 WSU posts refunds to students' accounts once a week on Mondays.
 More information is available on the Student Accounts Receivable website.